emredagli/physics-constants-explorer/README.md

 `Min` and `Max` values are calculated as:

-`Min (...)` = [Target value] / [The maximum value of the dimensionless multiplication combinations]
+`Min (...)` = (Target value) / (The maximum value of the dimensionless multiplication combinations)

-`Max (...)` = [Target value] / [The minimum value of the dimensionless multiplication combinations]
+`Max (...)` = (Target value) / (The minimum value of the dimensionless multiplication combinations)

 So, the line:

 `	  └──  Min (~1E+2) < Q (~9E+7) < Max (~1E+12) `:

 represents: `Q` is in the range of dimensionless multiplication range.
 If it is not in range, this candidate will be ignored and its numerical value will not be investigated on the next steps.

 This distinction is highlighted as `👍 In range!` or `👎 Not in range.`.

-#### Matched Results
+#### 5.2.3 Matched Results

 At this step the program calculates all dimensionless multiplication combinations given in the scope.
 ```text